intellisenseCodez/sales-dbt-pipeline/README.md

 | **Scalability** | Becomes harder to manage as complexity grows. | Scales with modular design and environment management. |

-## ⚙️ Setup Instructions
+## ⚙️ Project Setup

 Follow these steps to set up and run the project locally:

-1. Load Raw Data into S3
+### 1. Load Raw Data into S3

+- Login to AWS
-    - Place your ERP and CRM CSV/JSON files into an S3 bucket.
+- Upload your ERP and CRM CSV/JSON files into an S3 bucket.
 - Ensure the files are accessible to Snowflake via an external stage.

-2. Setup Snowflake Data Warehouse
+### 2. Snowflake Data Warehouse Setup

-    1. Login to Snowflake
-    2. Create Warehouse, Database, and Schemas
+The following script provisions the required Snowflake objects: [Init Database](./scripts/init_database.sql)

-    3. Create Roles and Grant Access
+- Roles and users (for DBT transformations)
+- Warehouse, database, and schemas (Bronze, Silver, Gold layers)
+- Grants/permissions for the TRANSFORM role
+- External stage for ingesting raw ERP/CRM data from S3
+- Raw tables for Bronze layer ingestion
+- Stored procedure to automate Bronze layer loading

+`⚠️ Note: Replace placeholder values (<choose-a-username>, <your-s3-bucket-name>, <your-aws-key-ID>, <your-aws-secret-key>) with actual values.`